Bose QuietComfort Noise Cancelling Earbuds Review

 Pros: -Excellent noise cancellation, comparable to Sony and Bose over-the-ear headphones.

--Excellent sound quality;-Very light and comfy in the ears, particularly given their size;-Ear tip design holds the ear buds in place and aids noise cancellation.
+-Excellent sound quality;-Very light and comfy in the ears, particularly given their size;-Ear tip design holds the earbuds in place and aids noise cancellation.

 Cons: Currently, touch controls are fairly restricted.
 There is no choice for volume adjustments, and the previous track is not available.
 See the list below.